hapax/hapax.github.io/assets/maximal.md

 $$

-Then we can get rid of the stop at $C_2$, then the stop at $C_3$, and so on, until we have no candy stores left.
+Then we can get rid of the stop at $C_2$, then the stop at $C_3$, and so on, until we have no cities left.
 We learn that

 $$